mykolav/coollang-2020-fs/README.md

 ## Examples

-To compile and run QuickSort.cool follow these steps.
+To compile and run QuickSort.cool, follow these steps.

 ```sh
 # Compile